valentingalea/splash-damage-talks/mdx/UE4.md

 TODO: attrib icon
 TODO: thanks to the team
 TODO: about me page
-TODO: more pre-amble about the coding standard -> that it's UE4 heavy
+TODO: more pre-amble about the coding standard -> that it's UE4 heavy & do first a fly over
 TODO: insert back coding actor
 TODO: blueprint standard validation confusing before showing them
 TODO: move the asset naming out of def and into validation (maybe add back the dir structure)
-TODO: buildgraph code / data depend remove (too complicated to explain)
 TODO: expand more on the macro test
 TODO: hard transition from game module layout to batch file
 TODO: code-surfer: change title for h2 to smaller and increase the notes font size